-- Consuming Alcohol in a Place Where It’s Legal: If you are 19 or 20 years of age and you consumed the alcohol in Canada, this is a defense.
+- Consuming Alcohol in a Place Where It’s Legal: If you are 19 or 20 years of age and drank alcohol in Canada, this is a defense.

 - Job Requires You to Possess/Transport Alcohol: If your job requires you to possess or transport alcohol, this is a defense.

-- Education Requirement: If a class you are attending requires you to consume alcohol, this is a defense.
+- Education Requirement: If a class you attend requires you to consume alcohol, this is a defense.

-- Constitutional Rights Violation: If a court determines that a defendant’s constitutional rights were violated, all charges may be dismissed.
+- Constitutional Rights Violation: If a court determines that police violated a defendant’s constitutional rights, they might dismiss all charges.